 Several other companies have received EDC support despite facing widely reported corruption allegations.
 They include:

-- Airbus, which EDC financed during the same time period that the company was blacklisted by the British, French and German export credit agencies due to corruption investigations.
+- Airbus, which EDC financed during the same time period that the firm was blacklisted by the British, French and German export credit agencies due to corruption investigations.
 In early 2019, Airbus agreed to pay fines totalling $4 billion to settle those investigations, which a U.S. judge said found evidence of “a pervasive and pernicious bribery scheme in various divisions of Airbus SE that went on for a number of years.”

 - Colombian oil company Ecopetrol, which received an EDC loan a year after six of its current and former officials were arrested for corruption, and shortly after the company became ensnared in a separate corruption scandal, later described by authorities as the largest in Colombian history.

 - Kinross Gold, which received EDC loans during a widely reported investigation into its operations in West Africa, and after it was subsequently charged by U.S. authorities for corruption-related offences.